Anxiety is tough. Many of us are feeling more anxious than ever.

 It’s useful to establish that anxiety and anxiety disorders are actually two different things.
 Just because you feel anxious some of the time does not necessarily mean you need treatment.
 Anxiety is something we all feel some of the time, and mental health treatment is really only indicated when a person experiences too much or too little conscious anxiety (anxiety you are aware of), or when anxiety is causing negative consequences.
 For example, feelings of anxiety may hold you back from things you want to do, stop you from taking healthy risks, and make it hard to realistically appraise safety and danger in different situations so you can act accordingly.

-So, Am I Feeling Anxious or Do I Have an Anxiety Disorder?
+Am I Feeling Anxious or Do I Have an Anxiety Disorder?

 Anxiety is a set of signals or alarms your nervous system sends to alert you there is danger.
 In general, a person’s nervous system is wired to send different types of signals when it registers the presence of a threat: physical, cognitive, or emotional signals.
 For example, our bodies may physically prepare us to fight or run through a series of sensations and chemical reactions, causing common physical signs of anxiety such as increased heart rate, body temperature changes, and bursts of adrenaline.
 In addition to these physical warnings, we also get emotional cues from our bodies, such as a feeling of fear mixed with an instinct to run or escape.
 Finally, there are cognitive changes that help us deal with danger.
 For example, it may be harder to think logically when we are in danger because we need to act without thinking too much, so the logical part of the brain gets shut down to some degree when danger is sensed.

-So, When is Anxiety a Problem?
+When is Anxiety a Problem?

 There are many different types of anxiety and worries people seek anxiety treatment for.
 Some people worry a lot about losing control of their bodies.
 They think a lot about things that seem wrong with their bodies, worry about getting sick, and wonder if there is something physically wrong they aren’t aware of.
 They may also be afraid of losing control, like having a panic attack or throwing up at unexpected times.
 Other people worry about social situations.
 They fear rejection or criticism and have anxieties about whether they will perform well enough in social settings to avoid judgment or criticism from others.
 There may also be a fear of making a mistake at work or saying the wrong thing, and being assertive may be scary due to fears of making others angry by speaking up.